-In an emergency, your neighbourhood community emergency hub is your number one resource until wider services can bring help – which may take as much as seven days.
+Your neighbourhood community emergency hub is your number one resource in an emergency until wider services can bring help – which may take as long as seven days.
 See WREMO's Kāpiti community emergency hubs to find out where yours is, and how you can help prepare for an emergency.

 Follow official channels for emergency updates.
 You’ll find official emergency updates on:

 - WREMO's website

 - WREMO's Twitter

 - Radio New Zealand National (frequencies 567AM; 101.5FM).

 You can also get hazard information delivered to your mobile phone from Red Cross Hazard App.